mohamedawnallah/Bloom-Filters/README.md

 The Bloom filter trades off accuracy (due to false positives) for efficiency in space and time.

+## What is Guaranteed

+It is guarnteed that there are no false negatives i.e an item said to be a member of a given set although in fact it is not.
+This kind of property is necessary for not a few applications.

 ## Use Cases

 The use cases patterns for the bloom filter is when accessing the underlying storage is expensive e.g: